-Just to be clear.
-I’m not a wine expert, a professional writer, nor a sommelier.
+To be clear, I’m not a professional wine expert or a sommelier.
 I don’t get paid to write any of this, I just like wine and traveling.
 I’m an amateur trying to improve my skills.

 I was originally just writing these posts as notes for myself to keep track of where I’ve been and what I learned.
 My wine tasting notes were also just for me to reference in the future as I improved.
 Some of my early posts here were originally notes I wrote for myself on another personal blog now gone.

 It occurred to me that a wine blog could be a great motivator.
 It forces me to practice more and log what I taste.
 Theoretically, the more wine I taste, the better I should get at describing what I discover.
 If you’re looking for professional level tasting notes, I’d recommend Robert Parker.
 You will not find that here.

-Why the videos?
-Well, it’s another level of pressure on myself.
+I like putting myself under pressure, so it’s another challenge for myself.
 It forces me to be real in the moment as I learn about these wines.
 As a tech guy, it helps me to learn more about recording and editing videos.
 And finally, I want to be a better public speaker.
 This helps me practice that also.
 I just love learning and all of this forces me to push myself constantly.
 Check them out on Youtube.